/* Rambling Owl addition to remove page titles from blogs */

 Holy Isle at Lamlash

 Eventually, and reluctantly, I returned to my car and moved on, with the sea to my left and a succession of pleasant little hamlets to my right.
-I pulled into one such place and went into the local post office to ask if there was a pub nearby.
+I stopped at one such place and went into the local post office to ask if there was a pub nearby.

-"No!" replied the lady behind the counter, stepping back slightly and wondering whether to hit the alarm button.
+"No!" replied the lady behind the counter, wariness in her eyes.
 I really should have had a shave that morning.

 The next town of any size was Lamlash strung out along the shoreline of the Firth of Clyde with the gaunt crag of Holy Isle standing some half a mile out to sea.
 I'd made up my mind to stop and explore a little but I was already driving back out of the place with no opportunity to do a U-turn as the island's only juggernaut had appeared from nowhere and was tail-gating me with dogged determination.
 On the outskirts of Lamlash I discovered the fire station and police station nestled together with a gleaming fire tender parked up and ready for action and, on the opposite side of the road, a small industrial estate where the huge lorry behind me turned off and left me in peace.
 I continued my leisurely circuit clockwise and noticed a wooden handwritten sign that said 'Viking Bay' just a few miles out of Lamlash.